wyn/baking-potato/README.md

 # Baking-potato

-A 'hot-potato' game built on the Tezos blockchain implemented as a FA2 contract that makes use of the recent 'tickets' innovation from February's 'edo' upgrade.
+A 'hot-potato' game built on the Tezos blockchain implemented as a FA2 contract that makes use of the recent 'tickets' innovation from February 2021 'edo' upgrade.

 ## How to play